• Features

 Builds a competitive moat

-Customer acquisition is about building long-term customer relationships that compound value over the long term.
+Every first-time purchase starts the retention cycle, transforming a one-off buyer into a long-term customer.
 Understanding customer lifecycle stages helps you maximize the value of each acquired customer.

 Provides optimization insights